LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ## GEGL Effects CE by Beaver

-GEGL effects CE is a GEGL Gimp plugin that does layer effects in Gimp.
-It may not be non-destructive yet but you can make presets and get live preview updates of your favorite text styles.
+GEGL effects CE is a GEGL Gimp plugin that does layer effects/text styling in Gimp.
+Allowing users to make all their favorite text styles.
 GEGL Effects CE ships with and requires three bonus filters, and two hidden operations.
 You will find that gegl:bevel, gegl:innerglow and gegl:glassovertext are more useful on their own as they have more options in stand alone.

 ## Instructions

 If you choose not to use prebuilt binaries.
-You must compile innerglow, glassovertext, zzstrokebevelimage, shinytext, bevel and gegleffects and put the .so/dll files in gegl-0.4/plug-ins.
+You must compile innerglow, glassovertext, zzstrokebevelimage, shinytext, bevel and gegleffectscontinual and put the .so/dll files in gegl-0.4/plug-ins.
 Then restart Gimp and go to Gimp's GEGL operations.
 You can effortlessly compile just by clicking on the sh file respectively for Windows (mysys2) or Linux

-## About CE
+## About GEGL Effects CE

-This is a stable yet continual updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people avoid).
+In the early days this was the experimental version of GEGL Effects before becoming the default.
+Now this is a stable yet continual updating version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people discard).
 Presets from said old stable GEGL Effects will not work with this version .
 You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main

 You are expected to also download GEGL InnerGlow, GEGL Bevel GEGL Glass On Text and  GEGL zzstrokebevelimage GEGL Shiny Text.
 The plugin will not work correctly without them.
 In total you should have, gegleffectspending, glassovertext, shinytext, zzstrokebevelimage, bevel and innerglow for this filter to work.

-This plugin will work alongside a special legacy version of GEGL Effects as seen here.
+Example of plugin working alongside a special legacy version of GEGL Effects as seen here.

 ![image preview](coexisting_plugins.jpg  )